-Antique portrait displays the damaging effects of a form of deterioration called silver mirroring
+Antique portraits display the damaging effects of a form of deterioration called silver mirroring

 Silver mirroring is a form of deterioration in gelatin silver prints where silver ions migrate to the surface of the gelatin emulsion, creating a shiny metallic effect when viewed at an angle.
 According to Conservation Wiki, silver mirroring is a natural occurrence in gelatin silver prints, and can be caused by age, acidity, and exposure to humidity.